jmcampanini/grove-cli/.llm/plan.md

 ```

 **Why use an interface:**
-- Enables testing config loading without real files
+- Enables testing file existence checks without real files
-- Can use in-memory file system implementations in tests
+- The `Exists` method can be mocked to simulate missing files, permission errors, etc.

+**Note on TOML Loading:**
+Since we use `toml.DecodeFile` directly (for simplicity), config loading tests that verify TOML parsing will need temporary files.
+Use `t.TempDir()` for these tests.
+The `FileSystem` interface is primarily for controlling which files are "seen" during discovery.

 Note: `LoadResult.SourcePaths` aids debugging by showing which config files were applied.